International Champagne Horse Registry

 COMPARE

-The skin touching, and near, the eye of a champagne horse will be pigmented-pink with abundant dark freckles.
+The visible skin touching, and all around, the eye of a champagne horse will be pigmented-pink with abundant dark freckles.
 Though a few other genetic combinations can produce pink, freckled skin, they're usually different in quality or quantity (see examples at right.)

-MOST horses have very dark (black or charcoal gray) skin around their eyes, except for under white pinto/paint/Appaloosa markings.
+MOST horses have very dark (black or charcoal gray) skin around their eyes, except for under white pinto/paint/Appaloosa markings, and double-cream and pearl dilutes.

 Left: various champagne eyes